bread01/Javascript-Journey-Notes/readme.md

 #### Functions
 - The point of functions is to have actions bundled up so we can just call it in the future
+  - We need actions bundled due to scope - i.e. multiple javascript files that may call the same action or name.
+This helps us prevent issues, from both calling name's and security.
 - Reading a function goes like this:
   - 'alert()' means: 'to execute alert, do whatever is inside ()' - i.e. () = calling the function (arguments)
 - If I want the function to execute, I have to call it